EthicApp-Development/organization/Guidelines/Git workflow.md

 ## 3. Pull requests

 When attempting to close an issue, a pull request must be created to merge the issue branch with the finished job, into the target branch (e.g. `overhaul`, `develop`).
-The pull request must be titled `[BRANCH_NAME] Closes #ISSUE_NUMBER: [MEANINGFUL_TITLE]` (e.g. `[overhaul] Closes #26: error 404 when setting teacher question title larger than 128 chars`), and the body must include an explanation of the technical changes performed.
-Both pull title and body must be in **ENGLISH**.
+The pull request must be titled `[BRANCH_NAME] Closes #ISSUE_NUMBER: [MEANINGFUL_TITLE]` (e.g. `[overhaul] Closes #26: error 404 when setting teacher question title larger than 128 chars`), and the body must include an explanation of the changes performed.
+Both pull title and body must be in **ENGLISH**, as it is more technical information.

 Then, a maintainer will review this pull request, and when then code discussion gets resolved, the pull request will be approved and the maintainer will merge the changes finally to the target branch.